Nzyazin/Pizza_Laravel_Vue/README.md

 # Pizza`s shop

-wWith framework Laravel 9 and Vue 3 in Vite.
+With framework Laravel 9 and Vue 3 in Vite.